Lipoprotein (a) and Your Heart Health: What Working Adults Need to Know

 An important yet often overlooked risk factor is your lipoprotein (a) or Lp(a) level.
 High Lp(a) is a leading cause of heart disease and linked to liver disease, stroke, and other health issues that reduce longevity and quality of life.

-This guide provides an overview of Lp(a), why it matters to your wellbeing, how to get tested, ideal levels to aim for, and strategies to optimize this biomarker.
+This guide provides an overview of Lp(a), why it matters to your wellbeing, how to get tested, ideal levels to aim for, and strategies for extending your health span to optimize this biomarker.
 Knowledge is power - understand and take control of your Lp(a) to safeguard your health for years to come.

 TLDR: Lipoprotein(a) or Lp(a) is a protein in your blood that increases heart disease risk.